shenni119/random_forest_and_logistic_reg/README.md

 5. Accuracy for both models.

-Example of the output is below (PLEASE VIEW IN RAW FORMAT):
+Example of the output is below (DUE TO FORMATTING ISSUES, PLEASE SELECT/VIEW IN RAW FORMAT IN THE UPPER RIGHT HAND CORNER):

 __________________Logistic Regression Results__________________